Proterius of Alexandria

-Hieromartyr Proterius of Alexandria (died 457) was Patriarch of Alexandria from 451 to 457.
+Pope Proterius of Alexandria (died 457) was Patriarch of Alexandria from 451 to 457.
 He had been appointed by the Council of Chalcedon to replace the deposed Dioscorus.
+He regarded as hieromartyr by the Eastern Orthodox Church and the Catholic Church.

 History

 Proterius was elected by the Council of Chalcedon in 451 to replace Dioscorus of Alexandria, who had been deposed as Patriarch by the same council.
 Upon his arrival in Alexandria, he was met by a riot.